Frequently Asked Questions

 Why should I have to pay taxes on items that the vendor did not charge me tax on?

-If you purchase an item for use within the state of Louisiana, use tax is owned on that item.
+If you purchase an item for use within the state of Louisiana, use tax is owed on that item.
+See Consumer Use Tax FAQ for additional information.

 Are rentals with an operator taxable?